 We are increasingly discovering the critical role that gut microbes play in our health.
 An imbalance in gut bugs can create or aggravate almost any disease or symptom.
-If you want to optimize your gut health and improve polycystic ovarian syndrome, the 15 Day Cleanse and information in this article may help.
+If you want to optimize your gut health and improve polycystic ovarian syndrome, the following strategies may help you:

 Dysbiosis of Gut Microbiota (DOGMA)--a novel theory for the development of Polycystic Ovarian Syndrome.
 Kelton Tremellen, Karma Pearce